 Do you feel like your head is swirling with all the green talk?
 Is it hard to keep track of who is doing something right now, and who just has the best display?
 Don’t feel alone.
 There were times when I was at the 2008 North American international auto show that I felt the same way.
 How does one keep it all straight?

 My litmus test is “where the rubber meets the road” “ how many vehicles are on the road.
 Yes, each manufacturer is working on more than one alternative platform, but which manufacturer is putting the most resources to which alternative platform.

-General Motors, Ford, Chrysler, Mercedes-Benz and Nissan all have flex-fuel vehicles on the road.
-Toyota has announced that they will have an E85 Tundra by the end of the year.
+General Motors, Ford, Chrysler, Mercedes-Benz, and Nissan all have flex-fuel vehicles on the road.
+Toyota has announced that it will have an E85 Tundra by the end of the year.

 Clean diesel fuel and engines: